Amo-Addai/real-estate-blockchain-dapp/README.md

 CREATE EXTENSION POSTGIS;
 ```
 Or, you can download and add it as an extension with the **Stack Builder** during the installation process.
-Database is automatically synchronized with Models definition.
+Database is automatically synchronized with Model definitions.

 ### Run